Produce cannot safely be salvaged in flooded areas. Heavy rains followed by flooding can negatively affect plants and vegetables in a crop or garden.

 Persons with weak immune systems (such as those undergoing cancer treatments or on long term steroids) should take additional precautions to avoid contact with sewage or sewage-contaminated areas.
 Consider avoiding contaminated areas until they can be cleaned and disinfected by friends, family, or possibly a professional.

-Additional Flooded Garden Food Safety Resources:
+Additional Flooded Produce Food Safety Resources:

 - FDA – Safety of Food Affected by Hurricanes, Flooding, and Power Outages